 2. A Ballast/Displacement Ratio of 36.2 means that a sailboat like the Moody 33 (which doesn't have a stiffness-enhancing bulb keel), is likely to benefit from being reefed early to keep her sailing upright in a moderate breeze.

 3. A Displacement/Length Ratio of 303, tells us the Moody 33 is clearly a heavy displacement cruising boat.
 You can load her down with all your cruising gear and equipment and it will hardly affect her waterline.
 Not an ideal choice for coastal sailing, but she'll come into her own on an offshore passage in testing conditions.

 4. Ted Brewer's Comfort Ratio of 21.1 suggests that crew comfort of a Moody 33 in a seaway is similar to what you would associate with the motion of a coastal cruiser with moderate stability, which is not encouraging news for anyone prone to seasickness.

-5. The Capsize Screening Formula of 2.1 tells us that a Moody 33 would not be a good choice of sailboat for ocean passage-making, owing to the increased risk of capsize in strong winds and heavy seas when compared to a sailboat with a CSF of less than 2.0.
+5. The Capsize Screening Formula (CSF) of 2.1 indicates that a Moody 33 would not be the wisest choice of sailboat for ocean passage-making owing to the lower resistance to capsize in strong winds and heavy seas that is associated with sailboats with a CSF of 2.0 and above.